Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Central limit theorem associated with conservative null flows

 We will, further, assume that

-We consider a stochastic process $\BX=\bigl( X_1,X_2, \ldots \bigr)$ of the form \eqref{e:the.process} - \eqref{e:the.kernel}.
+We consider a stochastic process $\mathbf{X}= ( X_1,X_2, \ldots)$ of the form (\ref{etheprocess})--(\ref{ethekernel}).
 The integral is well defined under the condition

-It is not difficult to verify that this condition holds due to the assumptions on the L\'evy measure $\rho$ and the integrability conditions \eqref{eq:integrability_cond} on $f$.
-Therefore, the process $\BX$ is a well defined \id\ stochastic process.
+It is not difficult to verify that this condition holds due to the assumptions on the L\'evy measure $\rho$ and the integrability conditions (\ref{eqintegrabilitycond}) on $f$.
+Therefore, the process $\mathbf{X}$ is a well-defined infinitely divisible stochastic process.
 It is automatically stationary.
-The L\'evy measure of each $X_n$ is given by $\nu_{\text{marg}}= (\rho \times \mu)\circ H^{-1}$, where $H:\, \bbr \times E \to \bbr$ is given by $H(x,s) = xf(s)$.
-The assumptions on the L\'evy measure $\rho$ and the integrability conditions \eqref{eq:integrability_cond} on $f$ imply that
+The L\'evy measure of each $X_n$ is given by $\nu_{\mathrm{marg}}= (\rho\times\mu)\circ H^{-1}$, where $H\dvtx \mathbb{R}\times E \to\mathbb{R}$ is given by $H(x,s) = xf(s)$.
+The assumptions on the L\'evy measure $\rho$ and the integrability conditions (\ref{eqintegrabilitycond}) on $f$ imply that

 as $\lambda\to\infty$.
 It follows that the marginal tail of the process itself is the same: